seanpmaxwell/model-initializer/README.md

 <h3>Quick, simple library for setting up models used to represent database schemas.
 Fully typesafe, works client or server side.</h3>

 ## Summary
-- This library's default export is a module that holds 2 functions `init` and `checkObj`. `init` is the heart of the library, `checkObj` is a helper function see the last section.
+- This library's default export is a module that holds 2 functions `init` and `checkObj`. `init` is the heart of the library, `checkObj` is a helper function see the second to last section.
 - When you pass `init` a generic and an array of objects used to represent your schema, it gives you back an object with 2 functions: `new` and `isValid` which typesafety enforced by the generic you passed.
   - `new()` let's us create new object using a partial of your model and defaults from the array.
 Defaults are deep cloned before being added.
 The returned value is a full (not partial) object of your schema (minus certain optional ones, see the guide).
   - `isValid()` accepts an unknown argument and throws errors if they do not match the required schema.